 The A16 Food + Wine book has an extensive educational discussion on southern Italian wines written by friend Kate Leahy, Shelley Lindgren, andNate Appleman.
 It has some of our other favorite recipes like ricotta gnocchi, ragu, and grilled shrimp with Meyer lemon.
 It’s also full of extra technique tips.

 If you can, we recommend that you work with your butcher to have them freshly grind the pork, pork fat, and beef mixture together.
 Olivier’s Butchery does a fantastic job with this, but be sure to call ahead.
 We usually substitute extra pork fat for prosciutto, but I’m sure it would be a delicious addition.
 We also like to double the recipe so we can freeze some and pull them out for an easy dinner.

-If you have kids, rolling meatballs is a great activity.
-Last week our friend Stacie was in town with her 2-year old son and her mom Jeanie.
+Rolling meatballs is a great way to get your children in the kitchen.
+Last week our friend Stacy was in town with her 2-year old son and her mom Jeanie.
 He had a ball rolling the meatballs!

 P.S.
 If you can stand waiting, these are always better the next day!

 - 10 oz beef chuck, ground